Eloise Hardt: Life and career

 Hardt was born in Lawton, Oklahoma, the daughter of a Cherokee mother and German father.
 When she was 13, her family settled in California, where she later worked as a model.
 She was photographed by Tom Kelley which led to her meeting John Huston.
 He helped Hardt garner a contract at the Columbia Pictures.
 She began her career in 1941, first appearing in the film You Belong to Me.

 She played uncredited roles in numerous films and made a guest-starring appearance in the anthology television series Alfred Hitchcock Presents.
 In 1959, she starred in the new CBS sitcom television series The Dennis O'Keefe Show playing Karen Hadley.

 Hardt guest-starred in television programs including Charlie's Angels, Dr. Kildare, The Donna Reed Show, Dynasty, Death Valley Days, Lawman, Perry Mason, Columbo, and Hotel (her final credit).
 She played Rita Beacon in the daytime soap opera Days of Our Lives.

-Family

-She and husband Hans Habe had one child, a daughter, Marina Elizabeth Habe (February 23, 1951 – December 30, 1968), who was brutally murdered at age 17.

 Death

-Eloise Hardt died in June 2017, at the age of 99, in Palos Verdes Estates, California, U.S.
+Hardt died on June 25, 2017, at the age of 99.